-Figure 13.20 If the Color Management Off policy is selected, the upper dialog will appear whenever there is a profile mismatch between the image you are opening and the current working space.
+Figure 12.23 If the Color Management Off policy is selected, this dialog will appear whenever there is a profile mismatch between the image you are opening and the current working space.
 When you see this dialog, click OK to discard the embedded profile.
 Click Don't show again if you don't wish to be reminded each time this occurs.

-If the Ask When Opening box is checked in the Profile Mismatches section you will see the lower dialog shown here.
+Figure 12.24 If the Ask When Opening box is checked in the Profile Mismatches section you will see the dialog shown here.
 You can make a choice on opening to discard the embedded profile, use the embedded profile or convert to the working space.